davidaq/ccplus/doc/data-structures/Timeline.md

 property is larger than the actual duration of the element, looping will occur.
 All time metrics are measured in seconds.

+The "properties" property in a layer describes how this layer should be at some key point time.
+The elements in the properties may define a transform or some sort of filtering.
+The values of the elements may be literal (scalar number, vector or matrix), or timelined.
+Timelined values should be interpolated during the timeline interpretation.

 In-memory data structure
 ------------------------